 While the PPP loan application process may have been daunting, the forgiveness process is proving to be much more complicated and confusing.
 Borrowers should be planning ahead and tracking their spending to maximize the amount forgiven.

 If you need guidance with the Paycheck Protection Program, we are here for you as a resource.

 Understanding PPP Loans

-During the 8-week period beginning on the date a PPP Loan is funded (the Forgiveness Period), a borrower will be eligible for forgiveness and cancellation of indebtedness for up to the full principal amount of such loan.
+During the 8-week or 24-week period beginning on the date a PPP Loan is funded (the Forgiveness Period), a borrower will be eligible for forgiveness and cancellation of indebtedness for up to the full principal amount of such loan.
 The amount eligible for forgiveness (the Total Eligible Forgiveness Amount) is equal to the total costs incurred and payments made during the Forgiveness Period for (1) payroll, (2) mortgage interest, (3) rent and (4) utilities.

 The loan forgiveness amount available to a borrower is subject to reduction if the borrower terminates employees or reduces employee salary and wages during the Forgiveness Period.
-There is, however, relief from the forgiveness reduction if the borrower rehires employees or makes up for wage reductions by June 30, 2020.

 BiggsKofford Supports You Through The Paycheck Protection Program Process